pnarwa/DR-ML-Pipeline/README.md

 - http://scikit.ml/
 - https://pypi.org/project/scikit-multilearn/

-As the dataset is a multi-labeled dataset and is highly imbalanced, the iterative_train_test_split method from the skmultilearn library is used to perform a iteratively stratified train/test split of the multi-labeled data.<BR>
+The dataset is a multi-labeled dataset and is highly imbalanced.
+To address the issue of disproportionate distribution of the labels in the train/test split, the iterative_train_test_split method from the skmultilearn library is used to perform an iteratively stratified train/test split of the data.<BR>
-Also, the IterativeStratification class from skmultilearn is used to perform a stratified sampling when creating the k-folds for cross-validation.
+Also, the IterativeStratification class from the skmultilearn library is used to perform a stratified sampling when creating the k-folds for cross-validation.

 ## Business Objectives<a name="objectives"></a>
 The objective here is to develop a NLP(nautral language processing) based machine learning pipeline to build a classification model for classifying disaster response messages.<BR>